ibm-cloud-docs/AnalyticsEngine/Retrieve-service-credentials-and-service-end-points.md

 where `<region>` is the {{site.data.keyword.Bluemix_short}} hosting location, for example `us-south`.

 In the sample response, the properties under `cluster` specify the  cluster service endpoints.
-No cluster credentials are returned.
+No service credentials are returned.

 The property `apikey` contains an IAM API key that can be used to generate IAM bearer tokens.
-An IAM bearer token must be provided for authorization when invoking the cluster management API URL.
+An IAM bearer token must be provided for authorization when invoking the service management API URL.

 ## Obtaining the service endpoints using the {{site.data.keyword.Bluemix_notm}} REST API